Discrete Fourier Transforms in C++23

 Dean Turpin

-Project to explore writing an FFT from scratch and an opportunity to flex the latest C++.
+The aim of this project is to explore writing an FFT (really a DFT) from scratch and an opportunity to flex the latest C++.
 The aspiration is to keep up with realtime audio without depending on third-party libraries or firmware.
 See the pipeline for this repo.

 Profiling